MichaelOreillyMor/BaseProject/README.md

 ## 1. 1 GameStates system

-The game’s flow is a State pattern.
-Each state of the game is a ScriptableObject, which helps to create as many states as you want easily.
+**The game’s flow is a State pattern composed of GameStates**.
+Each GameStates is a ScriptableObject, which helps to create as many states as you want easily.
 Each GameState has this important methods:

 **Setup():** Entry method where the dependencies of theGameState components are resolved (Dependency Injection Composition root), the components can also start to listen to the